 Consider Your Spouse’s Reaction

 You know your spouse, likely better than you know anyone else in the world.
 At this stage, you can probably anticipate the coming reaction.
 Will it be a shock or a shrug?
-Are you in for a screaming match or a calm, detailed conversation?
+Are you in for a screaming match or a calm, rational conversation?

 Whatever you anticipate, prepare for that.
 If all you do is fight lately, you may be in for a doozy.
 Then again, maybe you expect them to be on the same page.